Fallacy: Whately's grouping

-English scholar and theologian Richard Whately (1787 – 1863) defines a fallacy broadly as, "any argument, or apparent argument, which professes to be decisive of the matter at hand, while in reality it is not".
+English scholar and theologian Richard Whately (1787–1863) defines a fallacy broadly as, "any argument, or apparent argument, which professes to be decisive of the matter at hand, while in reality it is not".

 Whately divided fallacies into two groups: logical and material.
 According to Whately, logical fallacies are arguments where the conclusion does not follow from the premises.
-Material fallacies are not logical errors because the conclusion does follow from the premises.
+Material fallacies are not logical errors because the conclusion follows from the premises.
 He then divided the logical group into two groups: purely logical and semi-logical.
 The semi-logical group included all of Aristotle's sophisms except ignoratio elenchi, petitio principii, and non causa pro causa, which are in the material group.

 Other systems of classification

 Other famous methods of classifying fallacies are those of Francis Bacon and J. S. Mill.
 Bacon (Novum Organum, Aph.
 33, 38 sqq.) divided fallacies into four Idola (Idols, i.e. False Appearances), which summarize the various kinds of mistakes to which the human intellect is prone.
 J. S. Mill discussed the subject in book five of his Logic, and Jeremy Bentham's Book of Fallacies (1824) contains valuable remarks.